 Medford, MA 02155

-Lilian (Lily) Mengesha is assistant professor in the Department of Drama and Dance, with affiliation in the Consortium on Race, Colonialism and Diaspora.
+Lilian (Lily) Mengesha is assistant professor in the Department of Theatre, Dance, and Performance Studies, with affiliation in the Consortium on Race, Colonialism and Diaspora.
 Her research and teaching considers the use of theater and performance to address legacies of colonialism across various historical, political and geographic moments and places.
 She is currently working on a manuscript that theorizes the affective and place-based performance practices among Indigenous feminist performance artists in the North and Central America, particularly works that reimagine and address forms of violence against women from the US/Mexico border to downtown Vancouver, Canada.
 Importantly, her research illuminates how artists use their bodies as an active, lively agent for documenting legacies of dispossession.
 Currently, she is co-editing a special issue of Women & Performance entitled "Performing Refusal/Refusing to Perform" that brings together a collection of essays that examine the often subtle and imperceptible embodied forms of racial and ethnic defiance and negation in social, theatrical and political life.

 Professor Mengesha's research has been supported by various awards, grants and fellowships including the MIT Pre-Doctoral diversity Fellowship (2016-2017), the American Society for Theatre Research, the Joukowsky Research Award, the Cogut Center for the Humanities, the Pembroke Center for the Research and Teaching of Women, and the Social Science Research Council and Mellon Mays Foundation.
 In 2016, she won the award for best graduate student essay in The Drama Review for her piece "Defecting Witness: The Difficulty in Watching Regina José Galindo's Perra."